6 (Re)Sampling

 # try another random variable, such as rexp(100) instead of runif(100)

-For example of “extreme” statistics, examine the sampling distribution of min, median, max statistics.
+For example of “extreme” statistics, examine the sampling distribution of min and max statistics.

 Code